A New Canadian Icon in Space

 A critical, but missing, capability among these next generation telescopes is high-resolution imaging at short wavelengths: i.e., in the UV and blue-optical regions.
 At present, the legendary Hubble Space Telescope (HST) offers such a capability, but only over a tiny field.
 And, HST, which was launched in 1990, relies on a number of critical systems, such as batteries and gyroscopes, that have limited lifetimes.
 Astronomers worldwide have come to rely on Hubble but, by the time the next generation of ground- and space-based telescopes are in routine operation, high-resolution imaging at UV/blue-optical wavelengths will likely be a missing capability among the international portfolio of astronomical facilities.
 With a mapping speed a hundred times greater than Hubble, CASTOR would fill that void.

-Unlike the upcoming James Webb Space Telescope (JWST), Euclid and the Roman space telescopes, all of which will focus on red-optical and infrared wavelengths, CASTOR is unique in targeting the ultraviolet and blue-optical region.
+Unlike the James Webb (JWST), Euclid and Roman space telescopes, all of which will focus on red-optical and infrared wavelengths, CASTOR is unique in targeting the ultraviolet and blue-optical region.
 Because the Earth’s atmosphere is opaque at ultraviolet wavelengths, this critical region is unobservable from the ground, yet provides critical information on the hottest, youngest and most energetic sources in the Universe.